Geography of Indonesia: Environmental issues

 Deforestation in Riau province, Sumatra, to make way for an oil palm plantation, 2007.

 Indonesia's high population and rapid industrialisation present serious environmental issues, which are often given a lower priority due to high poverty levels and weak, under-resourced governance.
 Issues include large-scale deforestation (much of it illegal) and related wildfires causing heavy smog over parts of western Indonesia, Malaysia and Singapore; over-exploitation of marine resources; and environmental problems associated with rapid urbanisation and economic development, including air pollution, traffic congestion, garbage management, and reliable water and waste water services.

 Deforestation and the destruction of peatlands make Indonesia the world's third largest emitter of greenhouse gases.
 Habitat destruction threatens the survival of indigenous and endemic species, including 140 species of mammals identified by the World Conservation Union (IUCN) as threatened, and 15 identified as critically endangered, including the Sumatran Orangutan.

-In 1970, 15% of Indonesians lived in cities compared to over 30% today, and this increases pressure on the urban environment.
+In 1978, 14% of Indonesians lived in cities compared to over 30% today, and this increases pressure on the urban environment.
 Industrial pollution is increasing, particularly in Java, and the increasing affluence of the growing middle class drives a rapid increase in the number of motor vehicles and associated emissions.
 Garbage and waste water services are being placed under increasing pressure.
 Reliance on septic systems or effluent disposal in open canals and river systems remains the norm, and is a major polluter of water resources.
 Very few Indonesians have access to safe drinking water and must boil water before use.

 The geographical resources of the Indonesian archipelago have been exploited in ways that fall into consistent social and historical patterns.
-One cultural pattern consists of the formerly Indianized, rice-growing peasants in the valleys and plains of Sumatra, Java, and Bali, another cultural complex is composed of the largely Islamic coastal commercial sector, a third, more marginal sector consists of the upland forest farming communities which exist by means of subsistence swidden agriculture.
+One cultural pattern consists of the formerly Indianised, rice-growing peasants in the valleys and plains of Sumatra, Java, and Bali, another cultural complex is composed of the largely Islamic coastal commercial sector, a third, more marginal sector consists of the upland forest farming communities which exist by means of subsistence swidden agriculture.
 To some degree, these patterns can be linked to the geographical resources themselves, with abundant shoreline, generally calm seas, and steady winds favouring the use of sailing vessels, and fertile valleys and plains—at least in the Greater Sunda Islands—permitting irrigated rice farming.
 The heavily forested, mountainous interior hinders overland communication by road or river, but fosters slash-and-burn agriculture.